 Experimenting with the eleven mechs available is a real joy.
 While all of the mechs have the same clubs (the driver, one wedge, and a putter) and are equal in terms of ability (no one mech can out-drive any other), they have differences beyond their looks.
 Each mech has its own unique shot mechanics.
 For example, one mech goes by standard power and accuracy meters familiar to anyone who plays Hot Shots Golf, one mech uses precise pressure on the left and right triggers to get straight shots, and one uses three accuracy spinners like a slot machine.
 It was a lot of fun to experiment with each mech’s set-up.
 They can also be customised with numerous colour schemes and special golf balls, more of which can be obtained during the career mode by cashing in medals earned for good play.
 Unfortunately, a couple of the mechs are so large that they can block your view when attempting to putt; there needed to be an ability to make them transparent for moments like those.

 Being a long-time fan of golf games, I can be a harsh judge of gameplay mechanics.
 The physics are my biggest sticking point when I rate golf games, to me, they either have to be true-to-life or enjoyably exaggerated.
-For the most part, the physics in this one are okay and realistic physics can’t be expected when the average drive can reach two miles.
+For the most part, the physics in this one are okay and realistic physics can’t be expected when the average driver can reach two miles.
 That said, there were points that drove me crazy even with the fantasy factored in.
 The reduced gravity environments make controlling the roll almost impossible; I saw several shots roll out-of-bounds after hitting the fairway on one of the underwater holes.
-Hitting one of the mountains on the Asian holes the wrong way could see your ball bounce a thousand yards in the wrong direction or roll backwards to lies that are frustratingly difficult to escape.
+Hitting one of the mountains on the Asian holes the wrong way could see your ball bounce a thousand yards in the wrong direction or roll back to lies that are frustratingly difficult to escape.
 While there are no lies that are not salvageable, there are moments that can frustrate to the point of throwing your controller as if it were a 9-iron.

 Multiplayer is available here like any golf game worth its salt.
 Up to four players can play local or online, and I didn’t experience any performance issues with the split-screen play.
 [Disclosure: I was unable to test the online play as there were no online matches available anytime I tried to start one.] however, the multiplayer had major misses that would infuriate any golf purist.
-While there are plenty of modes involving racing to be the first to sink a putt, there were no options to play based on number of strokes.
+While there are plenty of modes involving racing to be the first to sink a putt, there were no options to play based on the number of strokes.
 I even tried to start turn-based stroke play, and the match still ended with the first putt sunk, giving an arbitrary five-over-par to the remaining player.
 The lack of a “purist” option turned me away from the multiplayer immediately, killing its longevity once the Campaign mode is finished.

 100ft Robot Golf is one of the goofier takes on golf that I had played, even compared to Ninja Golf and CyberTiger which I reviewed for the Defunct Games Golf Club this year, and it’ll probably be goofier than the golf games I’ll review for Season 2.
 However, it had a great premise and some great gameplay taking advantage of that premise.
 It won’t replace The Golf Club or Rory McIlroy PGA Tour on my playlist, and I know die-hard golf purists will absolutely hate it.
 However, it is worth loading up when you’re in the mood for something far less serious.
-No Goblin scored an even Par here.
+No Goblin scored an even par here.